Blog Archives

 If you have a taste for adventure, you probably tried a few other things later on.
 Earl Grey, perhaps, or possibly a pot of nondescript green tea at the Chinese restaurant down the street.
 Then maybe — just maybe — you stopped into your Friendly Neighborhood Indie Tea Shop™ and had your mind blown by an amazing oolong or a mind-blowing pu-erh.
 Now you want to taste all the tea!

-Congratulations, you’ve just become the perfect candidate to join the tea tasting club at my shop (the Phoenix Pearl Tea Tavern), but let’s leave that for another blog post.
+Congratulations, you would have been the perfect candidate to join the tea tasting club at my old shop (Phoenix Pearl Tea), but let’s leave that for another blog post.

 Thankful to have left that cruddy old Lipton behind, you plow forth into the tea world.
 You taste exotic green teas like genmaicha (roasted rice tea), hōjicha (roasted green tea), and kukicha (twig tea).
 You savor delicate white teas like silver needle.
 You chase down both sides of the pu-erh spectrum, sampling rich complex sheng and deep earthy shu.
 You try the full range of oolongs, from buttery jade to crisp Wuyi.
 You might even be lucky enough to find a tea shop with a yellow tea.
 Wow.